alexwlchan/alexwlchan.net/src/_drafts/accessibility-fixes.md

 I also had to [add the text role][text_role] to parent elements, so VoiceOver on iOS would read the text as a continuous string -- rather than pausing on the proper noun.

+So far I've only done this on a handful of pages, because I suspect trying to fix this automatically would create more problems than it solves – but I'm considering it, and I'll definitely try to remember to do it on new posts.

 [hidden]: https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden
 [text_role]: https://tinytip.co/tips/a11y-voiceover-text-role/